roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Long time, Yugi-yugi."

 Hinagiku raised a right hand, greeted her.
-Her left hand was shoved into a  pocket of lab coat.
+Her left hand shoved into a  pocket of lab coat.
-Oh, I clad in a white coat, thought Hinagiku.
+Oh, I clad in a coat? thought Hinagiku.
 I should have slept naked.

 "Um-huh.
 It's been a long time."